How many hours do you sit for a day? I’m calculating the same thing, so please don’t feel pressured to know right away.

 Speaking of refreshment…let’s get to those Stretches & Breathing Exercises To Do At Your Desk When Your Need To Be Refreshed.

-A little pre-roll for some context: Breathwork and stretches are a part of my regime as a singer and voice-over artist who helps Vocalists and Speakers nurture their voice, mind their posture and strengthen their core.
+A little pre-roll for some context: Breathwork and stretches are a part of my regime as a singer/ voice-over artist and I’ve coached hundreds of aspiring vocalists for about 15 years.

 Do you ever sense yourself slouching or realize that you’re leaning more into one hip than the other when sitting for long blocks of time at your desk?
 What about the distance between your arms when reaching for the keyboard?
 If your fingertips meet often in the middle of the keyboard, shoulders tend to roll forward and glide inwards.